-The image scale in the focal place is determined by the focal length of the objective - if we look through the telescope, the magnification will be determined by the ratio of the focal lengths of the objective and the eyepiece.
+The image scale in the focal place is determined by the focal length of the objective if we look through the telescope, the magnification will be determined by the ratio of the focal lengths of the objective and the eyepiece.

 From the history: In 1608, Hans Lippershey, a German-born Dutch spectacle-maker, demonstrated the first refracting telescope, the forerunner of the modern optical telescope.
+Galileo Galilei improved on this design the following year and applied it to astronomy.